Unlike

 in treating depression and anxiety.

-Shortage of folic acid may be
+Shortage of folic acid may

 indicated with